Guide to Developing Java Plugins

 private String greeting;

-The portion before the annotations is the description of the parameter.
+The Javadoc comment is the description of the parameter.
 The @Parameter annotation identifies the variable as a mojo parameter.
-The defaultValue parameter of the annotation defines the default value for the variable.
-This value can include expressions which reference the project, such as "${project.version}" (more can be found in the "Parameter Expressions" document).
-The property parameter can be used to allow configuration of the mojo parameter from the command line by referencing a system property that the user sets via the -D option.
+The defaultValue element defines the default value for the parameter.
+This value can include expressions which reference the project, such as "${project.version}".
+(More can be found in the "Parameter Expressions" document.)
+The property element enables configuration of the mojo parameter from the command line by referencing a system property that the user sets via the -D option.

 Configuring Parameters in a Project